turingarena/iospec/README.md

 ## The specification language

-In IOspec, the format is describe in a language *similar to a programming language*, which defines, *from the perspective of the problem solver*:
+In IOspec, the format is described in a language *similar to a programming language*, which defines, *from the perspective of the problem solver*:

 * how the input should be parsed,
 * when solution code needs to be executed to compute the output,